The daily grind: how minerals play a key role in the production of coated abrasives

 Synthetic abrasive grains such as fused aluminum oxide are at the heart of coated abrasives.

 Grinding and sanding are necessary actions in the production of almost all everyday products that require surface finishing.
-Whether you’re an industrial grinder or supplier, professional manufacturer or someone with an interest in DIY, coated abrasives like sandpaper and sanding belts are typically used to carry out these jobs – and at the heart of these products are synthetic abrasive grains such as fused aluminum oxide.
+Whether you’re an industrial grinder or supplier, a professional manufacturer or someone with an interest in DIY, coated abrasives like sandpaper and sanding belts are typically used to carry out these jobs – and at the heart of these products are synthetic abrasive grains such as fused aluminum oxide.

 One of the oldest needs of humankind has been to shape and grind tools in order to make them sharper or change their form.
 Our ancestors did this by using abrasive – materials, typically minerals, that shape or finish objects through a rubbing motion – and the method has continued to this day.